top of page

 Project Description

-The Creag Dhubh Wind Farm project would consist of up to 9 wind turbines with an overall generating capacity of up to 36MW.
-The proposed wind turbines would each have a generating capacity of up to 4MW and a maximum tip height of up to 145m.
+Creag Dhubh consists of up to 9 wind turbines with an overall generating capacity of up to 36MW.
+The wind turbines will each have a generating capacity of up to 4MW and a maximum tip height of up to 145m.

-The development would generate sufficient electricity to meet the average annual electricity demands of up to approximately 24,730 households*.
+The development will generate sufficient electricity to meet the average annual electricity demands of up to approximately 24,730 households*.

-Through undertaking a thorough Environmental Impact Assessment, areas of sensitive ecological habitats, deep peatland, watercourses and other environmentally sensitive areas will be avoided.
+Through undertaking a thorough Environmental Impact Assessment, areas of sensitive ecological habitats, deep peatland, watercourses and other environmentally sensitive areas have been avoided.

-Pre-Application Consultation and an iterative design process will inform the design of the wind farm.
+Pre-Application Consultation and an iterative design process informed the design of the wind farm.

 *Figure based on the mean domestic electricity consumption in Scotland (3,443kWh) in 2018 published in December 2019 by the Department for Energy and Climate Change in the report ‘Sub-national electricity consumption statistics’ and the average UK capacity factor of 27%.